-I have learned from my own and others experience that getting over Covid is hard.
+I have learned from my own and others’ experiences that getting over Covid is hard.
 The effects seem to linger.

 One friend is still coughing and has been since they got Covid.
 Another has confusion and I have a congestion.
 It takes some patience and lots of rest to make some headway with this.

 Why am I writing this?
-Mostly to say that if you have known someone who got Covid, just consider them to have loss functionality.
-There are studies that show that some people do loose additional health capacity and this is called Long Covid now.
+Mostly to say that if you have known someone who got COVID-19, just consider them to have lost functionality.
+There are studies that show that some people do lose additional health capacity and this is called Long Covid now.
 That is a troubling trend that more people seem to have.